 “Too often this stage is tackled by separate teams (or not at all), resulting in a siloed approach to delivering the digital strategy and a big missed opportunity.”

-According to Stuart, by creating an alliance between your SEO, UX and CRO your digital goals become more achievable.
+According to Stuart, by creating an alliance between your SEO agency and UX/CRO designers, your digital goals become more achievable.
 Not only will you drive targeted traffic, but visitors will also get the best possible online experience.
 This will in turn increase your number of conversions.

 Put simply, SEO is about enticing visitors to your ‘shop’, CRO is about getting them to buy something and UX prevents them from tripping over the doormat.